School Primary Languages day Trip to Paris

 Located at the summit of the hill of Montmartre, and surrounded by the houses of this famous bohemian quarter, the white, Romanesque domes and arches of the Basilica of Sacre-Coeur were built in the late nineteenth century by subscriptions from all over France.

-In just 38 seconds, Europe's fastest elevator will transport you up the Montparnasse tower to a height of 196 metres, where the most beautiful view of Paris stretches out beneath you.
-Just a few steps further is the capital's largest open-air panoramic terrace, which promises an unforgettable 360º experience.
+In just 38 seconds, Europe's fastest elevator will transport you up the tower to a height of 196 metres, where the most beautiful view of Paris stretches out stretches out before you.
+Just a few steps further up is the capital's largest open-air panoramic terrace, which promises an unforgettable 360º experience.
 On a clear day it is possible to see as far as 40km!
+BRAND NEW Maths Workbooks suitabl...

 The Champs-Élysées is the most prestigious avenue in Paris, its cinemas, cafés and luxury shops make it one of the most famous streets in the world.
 In addition, with rents as high as £750,000 a year for 100 m² of space, it is the most expensive street in Europe.
 The name refers to the Elysian Fields, the place of the blessed in Greek mythology.
 The C...